kylegontjes/phyloAMR/README.md

 4. What patient characteristics are associated with the emergence and spread of antibiotic-resistant organisms?

 Additional phylogenetically-informed algorithms, that do not use ancestral state reconstruction, have been developed:
 1. **nearest_neighbor_algorithm()**: Identification of an isolate's nearest neighbor on the phylogenetic tree.
 Can be used to identify an isolate's nearest neighbor without a feature (i.e., susceptible neighbor of a resistant isolate).
+This method can be combined with nearest_neighbor_analysis() and nearest_neighbor_summary_statistic() to compare characteristics of the isolate and their nearest neighbor.
+This analysis framework is useful for identifying the influence of genetic mutations on bacterial phenotypes (i.e., acquisition of resistance mutation and a resistance measurement).
+2. **phyloaware_regression()**: Phylogenetically-informed regression to test for associations between descriptive characteristics and the emergence and spread of a genome-influenced trait.

 **How to install phyloAMR**